MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/operator-connect-configure.md

 5. **Accept the data transfer notice.** Learn more about Data Transfer in Operator Connect.

-## Manage phone numbers
+## Acquire and manage phone numbers

+You'll need to go to your operator's website to acquire phone numbers.

 To learn how to assign phone numbers to your users, see [Assign, change, or remove a phone number for a user.](https://docs.microsoft.com/microsoftteams/assign-change-or-remove-a-phone-number-for-a-user)

 >[!NOTE]
->Emergency addresses acquired with Operator Connect are managed directly with your operator.
-Contact them to make any changes to existing numbers.
+>Phone numbers acquired with Operator Connect that have been assigned to emergency addresses  are managed directly with your operator.
+Contact them to make any changes to existing phone numbers.

 ## Manage your operators

 From the My Operators tab, you can view your operators and their status and make the following changes to your selections:

 - Suspend an operator
-- Disable an operator in a specified country
 - Remove an operator

 >[!NOTE]